jpetitcolas/jpetitcolas.github.com/_posts/2016-08-12-plugging-webpack-to-jekyll-powered-pages.md

     webpack-dev-server
 ```

-### Basic Webpack Configuration

-Webpack configuration is quite basic in this case.
-We just want to compile SASS
+Webpack configuration is quite basic in our case:
-files into pure CSS:

 ``` js
 var ExtractTextPlugin = require('extract-text-webpack-plugin');